Charin1/webgraph-rag/README.md

 *   **`socket hang up` or `ECONNREFUSED`:** The backend server is not running or is not reachable from the frontend.
 Ensure the backend is running (either via Docker or locally) and that your `.env` files are configured correctly.
 *   **`attempt to write a readonly database`:** A file permission issue with the vector store files.
 This is solved by using the `user: "${UID}:${GID}"` directive in the `docker-compose.yml` file.
 If it happens locally, you may need to manually `sudo chown your_username backend/faiss.*`.
 *   **Crawl finds 0 pages:** The target website is likely JavaScript-heavy or has strong anti-bot measures.
 The Playwright crawler is designed to handle this, but ensure your Docker image was built correctly.

+## Roadmap / Status
+This project is still in its early stages.
+Expect breaking changes.